Nicholas Montaño

 SEP, LMT

-I'm a Somatic Experiencing Practitioner that supports men, trans men, and enby folks who are wanting purpose amidst our superficial culture.
+I'm a Somatic Experiencing Practitioner supporting heartful, intelligent folks who yearn to feel purpose amidst our superficial culture.

 Client Status